-It has been standard practice in the U.S., and most western countries, since 1944 to welcome babies into the world by subjecting them to a variety of medical interventions, one of which is a painful jab with a syringe full of vitamin K.
+It has been standard practice in the US and most western countries since 1944 to welcome babies into the world by subjecting them to a variety of medical interventions, one of which is a jab with a syringe full of vitamin K.

 This injection is routinely done to almost all newborns, unless you, as a parent, refuse to consent.

 Birth is an overwhelming sensory experience for your baby.
-He has never before experienced cold or hunger, been blinded by artificial lights, or felt the touch of hands or metal instruments, paper or cloth.
+He has never before experienced sensations of cold or hunger, been blinded by artificial lights, or felt the touch of human hands or metal instruments, paper or cloth.
 Even gravity is a foreign sensation.

-A needle stick is a terrible assault to their suddenly overloaded sensory system, which is trying to adjust to the outside world.
+A needle stick can be a terrible assault to a baby's suddenly overloaded sensory system, which is trying to adjust to the outside world.

 I recently had the pleasure of interviewing the foremost expert in the world on vitamin K, Dr. Cees Vermeer, PhD, Associate Professor of Biochemistry at the University of Maastricht (in The Netherlands).
 I am thrilled to be able to share with you some of the latest information about vitamin K that he shared with me.

-While this painful injection may be inappropriate for reasons I will cover in detail, vitamin K is absolutely necessary.
-But there are other safer and non-invasive ways to normalize your baby’s vitamin K levels that don’t have such damaging effects.
+While this injection itself may be inappropriate for reasons I will cover in detail, vitamin K is absolutely necessary for your newborn.
+However, there are safer and non-invasive ways to normalize your baby's vitamin K levels that don't require a potentially damaging injection.

 Why Is This Shot Given in the First Place?

 Vitamin K is necessary for normal blood clotting in adults and children.
 Some babies (in fact, most of them) are born with insufficient vitamin K levels.

 In some newborns, this deficiency can lead to a serious bleeding disorder, typically in the first week of life, called Hemorrhagic Disease of the Newborn (HDN).
-Internal bleeding occurs in the brain and other organs, leading to serious injury or even death.
+Internal bleeding occurs in the brain and other organs, leading to serious injury or potentially even death.